As you might expect, fatigue is one of the most common Adrenal Fatigue symptoms. However, it is far from the only one that you might experience.

 This can be caused by one of two factors.
 Adrenal Fatigue sufferers in the early stages of their condition tend to be under significant stress, and therefore their adrenaline and cortisol levels are high.
 This interrupts the natural 24-hour cycle of cortisol levels, leading to a state of alertness in the evening that prevents restful sleep.

 Those Adrenal Fatigue sufferers who are at a later stage of the condition will have consistently lower levels of cortisol.
 However, their blood sugar will tend to be much lower during the early morning (cortisol regulates blood sugar too).
 Your body realizes it’s hungry and forces you to wake up.
 Many Adrenal Fatigue sufferers are chronic late-night snackers for exactly this reason.
+You can get a better night’s sleep by improving your sleep hygiene.

 High levels of fatigue each day